 - Quart-size mason jars

-You must get the ingredient weight just right so that the lye saponifies.
-It’s not so important on the herbs because they’re being infused before you make soap.
+You must get the ingredient weight just right so that the lye saponifies (This is really, really, really important.
+Really.)
+It’s not so important to know the weight of the herbs because they’re being infused before you make soap.
 But the resulting infused water and oils definitely need to be weighed.

 - 9 ounces Palm oil